Global Leadership Academy England for Senior Youth: July 4-17, 2021

 The first official day of the Global Leadership Academy starts with lots of exciting activities and the opportunity for participants to get to know each other, our staff, and all that the campus can provide.
 Participants will set up their online learning portfolios, and do their first exercises as we tackle the big question: “what is leadership?”
 Participants will be divided into home groups, and team challenges will help bring students from around the world together as a group.

 Confidence is something that every leader needs but can only grow by expanding their comfort zone.
 Throughout the day participants will be asked to explore, challenge and overcome their physical and emotional fears which hold them back from future success.
 Participants will take on a 12 metre high ropes course and support each other through any fears or challenges along the way.
-They will also take part in other exercises designed to increase their confidence, and then be asked to apply their newfound confidence as they are introduced to and asked to start working together in order to prepare for one of the most challenging aspects of the program… the Service Challenge.
+They will also take part in other exercises designed to increase their confidence, and then be asked to apply their newfound confidence as they are introduced to and asked to start working together in order to prepare for one of the most challenging aspects of the leadership training programme… the Service Challenge.

 One of the major benefits of leadership is providing meaningful service to others, so our morning begins with both learning about and volunteering at a local community organization.
 Participants will not only get to give back to their host community, but they will also gain a better perspective on the issues and challenges that leaders face in trying to change their community for the better.
 Other activities today are focused on figuring out all the different skills, ideas, and elements that define “a leader”, how to inspire others, and the importance of reflection in leadership growth.